Jim Tressel: Administrative career

-University of Akron

 On February 2, 2012, Tressel accepted a non-athletic-department position where he started his coaching career, the University of Akron.
 His title was Vice President of Strategic Engagement.

-Return to Youngstown State University

-In January 2013, various media reports stated that Tressel would possibly return to Youngstown State to replace retiring university president Cynthia Anderson as the next president of the university.
+In January 2013, various media reports stated that Tressel would possibly return to Youngstown State University to replace retiring university president Cynthia Anderson as the next president of the university.
 Tressel was still revered in the area and a new athletic training complex bearing his name, the Watson and Tressel Training Site, opened on campus in 2011.
 However, Tressel's highest level of education is a master's degree; a doctorate is commonplace for a university president position in the United States.
 Combined with the show-cause penalty that was in effect for Tressel until 2016, on paper it would have been a tough sell for YSU to bring back Tressel.
 Supporters for bringing back Tressel also cited this, but mentioned that as university president, his primary job would be for fundraising, in which Tressel had previously excelled over the years as head coach at both YSU and Ohio State.

 On May 10, 2013, Randy Dunn was chosen as successor to Anderson, but only stayed on the job for seven months, ultimately leaving for Southern Illinois University.
 After Dunn's sudden departure, Tressel's name again came up as a possible replacement.
 Tressel officially applied for the position on April 13, 2014; at the same time he remained one of 19 candidates for the University of Akron president's job.
 Nearly a month later, on May 9, 2014, the YSU Board of Trustees, by unanimous vote, offered Tressel the position of university president.
 Tressel accepted, and announced that he was officially retired from coaching.
 He held the university president job for nearly a decade.
 On June 23, 2022, Tressel announced his retirement from the position, effective February 1, 2023.

 As Youngstown State president, Tressel was credited for increasing graduation rates from 35 to 49%, quadrupling the size of the Honors College, and adding hundreds of units of dormitories and apartments to increase the number of students living on or near campus.
 Tressel helped lead a delegation to obtain $10 million in federal funds to improve roadways around the university.
 He also fostered closer ties with the business community, creating an Excellence Training Center which offers certificates to students for in demand jobs, and aligning research with the needs of local businesses.
 The university raised over $150 million during Tressel's tenure.